Are you living as a foreigner in another country and not sure if you need expat health insurance?

 This is what happened and why you might want to make the phone call that I did…

 Prior to living here, I had a fabulous health care plan in America through my job.
-I had minimal co-pays and excellent rates on additional things like prescriptions, eye glasses and contact lenses.
+I had minimal co-pays and excellent rates on additional things like prescriptions, eye glasses, contact lenses and appointments at a place similar to Optometrist Bronx.
 Obamacare happened just as I was leaving the US, and it seems like it’s a pretty complicated system.

 I did register with the NHS in the UK upon moving to London and was able to do so because Mr. Sunny is British and I have a spouse visa.
 Although this entitles me to health care, I have always been a bit nervous about visiting doctors in the UK.
 I just find a different system intimidating.
 In three years, I hadn’t had my eyes checked, much less purchased new glasses, nor had any other annual doctors checkups that are recommended, aside from the initial GP meeting.